aws/aws-emr-containers-best-practices/content/node-placement/docs/fargate-node-placement.md

   - name: spark-kubernetes-driver # This will be interpreted as Spark driver container
   ```

-  The pod template need to be stored onto a S3 location:
+  Store the pod template file onto a S3 location:

   ``` aws s3 cp /driver-pod-template.yaml s3://<your-bucket-name>/driver-pod-template.yaml```